Linerre/Arch/README.md

 ## Latest

-I am using both Arch and Artix now.
+I am using both Manjaro and Artix now.
 I must start learning C as early as possible.